parksb/handmade-blog/README.md

 Builds and deploys the files.

+## Adding a custom domain

+Create a CNAME file in the root directory.
+The build process will automatically pick up on the CNAME for you and you can serve your blog from your custom domain.

+To find out more about how Github manages CNAMEs, check out the [docs](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site)

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.